 On time vaccination will give your child the best protection against serious diseases.
 If you delay vaccinations, your child will be unprotected for longer than necessary – often at an age when disease is most common or most serious.

-If your child has a minor illness and does not have a fever of 38.5°C or more, they can be vaccinated safely and effectively.
+If your child has a minor illness and does not have a fever of 38.4°C they can still receive their vaccination safely and effectively.

 Speak with your doctor or health clinic staff if you are unsure.

 For more information medical conditions influencing vaccination, visit

 Who can be immunised? on the Australian Department of Health website.

 All vaccines given to Australian children are carefully tested to ensure they are safe and effective.
 Before being registered for use by the Therapeutic Goods Administration (TGA), vaccines must pass three phases of clinical trials that test the vaccine’s safety, ability to effectively stimulate immune responses and whether there are any side effects.

 The benefits of immunisation far outweigh any risks.
 However, like other medicines, a vaccine can sometimes cause side effects.
 These are usually mild and short-lasting and involve pain, swelling and redness at the injection site.
 Serious side effects are very rare.

 For more information about how vaccines are tested, visit